campaigncode/google-van-trigger/README.md

 -   `<VAN SURVEY QUESTION>` with the ID of the survey question from VAN
 -   `<VAN SURVEY RESPONSE>` with the ID of the response you want applied to the survey question
 -   `<VAN ID COLUMN>` with the column letter in the Google Sheet where you want the VAN IDs to be saved
+-   `<VAN CONTACT TYPE ID>` with the ID of the contact type you want associated with the response
+-   `<VAN INPUT TYPE ID>` witht the ID of the input type you want associated with the response

 ## Deployment